 Daniel Rowland (1713–1790), The Great Evangelist of Wales, and the Making of Modern Welsh Nonconformity

 He did not hold political office.
 He did not command armies.
 He did not found universities or write great treatises.
 Yet the movement he helped ignite, the Welsh Methodist Revival, altered the moral landscape of Wales so thoroughly that its echoes remained audible into the twentieth century, and arguably beyond.
+E. Wyn James has argued that the revival was far more than a merely religious episode, and quotes the older judgement that it amounted to “the new birth of a people”. (source 4)

 To understand Daniel Rowland is not simply to study a preacher.
-It is to understand how Wales became a nation shaped by chapel culture, evangelical discipline, popular literacy, and a particular kind of moral seriousness, rooted in the Welsh language and the communal experience of worship.
+It is to understand how Wales became a nation shaped by chapel culture, evangelical discipline, popular literacy, and a particular kind of moral seriousness, rooted in the Welsh language and the communal experience of worship. (source 2) (source 4)

 Wales Before the Revival

 This is not to claim that Wales was spiritually barren, far from it.
 It remained a deeply religious country.
 But there was a growing sense, particularly among ordinary people, that something was missing.
-Religious life could be formal, distant, and increasingly unable to speak to the emotional and moral anxieties of a society undergoing subtle but real change.
+Religious life could be formal, distant, and increasingly unable to speak to the emotional and moral anxieties of a society undergoing subtle but real change. (source 2)

 The eighteenth century was not static.
 The rural economy was shifting, patterns of landholding were tightening, and the pressures of poverty and insecurity were persistent.
 In such a world, religion was not a hobby or a private comfort, it was the primary lens through which people interpreted suffering, duty, providence, and hope.